nechamamarkovitz/research_funding_analysis/README.md

 A deeper comparison also reveals differences in the research areas associated with these partnerships.

----

 ## Methodology

-The analysis combines **SQL and Python** to examine funding patterns from multiple perspectives.

-### Data Preparation

-* Retrieved the dataset from the Israeli Government Data Portal API
-* Loaded the data into Pandas
-* Stored the dataset in an in-memory SQLite database for SQL analysis
+I extracted the raw dataset via REST API, cleaned and processed it in Python, and loaded it into an in-memory SQLite database for SQL querying.

-* Standardized selected institution names to reduce inconsistencies
-* Converted EUR-denominated budgets to ILS using year-specific exchange rates
+Data Prep & Cleaning (Python / Pandas): Standardized messy institution names and converted EUR-denominated grants to ILS using historical yearly exchange rates.

-### Analysis

-SQL was used for:

-* Aggregation and KPI calculation
-* Institutional funding analysis
-* Research-area analysis
-* Active vs. completed project comparisons
-* International collaboration analysis
-* Growth calculations using CTEs and subqueries

-Python was used for:

-* Data manipulation with Pandas
-* Preparing data for visualization
-* Creating charts with Matplotlib and Seaborn
-* Presenting analytical results and insights
+Data Analysis (SQL): Used CTEs, subqueries, and window functions to aggregate budgets, track growth metrics, and compare active vs. completed projects.

+Visualization (Matplotlib / Seaborn): Generated visual distributions and trend charts to support the findings.

 For research sub-field growth, budget changes were calculated between each sub-field's **first and most recent recorded year**, rather than forcing all fields into a 2019–2025 comparison.
 This accounts for emerging fields that were introduced later in the dataset.

----

-## Tools & Technologies

-* **Python**

-  * Pandas
-  * Matplotlib
-  * Seaborn
-* **SQL**

-  * SQLite
-  * CTEs
-  * Subqueries
-  * Aggregations
-  * CASE statements
-* **Jupyter Notebook**
-* **REST API**
-* **Git / GitHub**

----

-## Data Source

-The project uses publicly available research funding data from the **Israeli Government Data Portal**.

-The dataset contains information including:

-* Budget year
-* Research field and sub-field
-* Institution
-* Project status
-* Researcher
-* Partner country
-* Program
-* Budget
-* Currency
-* Project dates

----

-## Limitations
+## Things to Keep in Mind

-The analysis is descriptive and identifies associations and funding patterns rather than causal relationships.
+The analysis is descriptive and identifies associations and funding patterns rather than causal relationships; it doesn't explain why certain yearly changes occurred.

-In particular:

-* The dataset does not explain the reasons behind year-to-year funding changes.
-* Large percentage growth can occur when a sub-field starts from a relatively small funding base.
-* Average project budgets can be affected by differences in project scope and research area.
-* International collaboration patterns should not be interpreted as measures of research impact without additional outcome data.
+Descriptive, Not Causal: This project highlights trends and associations; it doesn't explain why certain yearly changes occurred.

+Base-Effect Growth: Massive percentage gains (like Healthy Aging) often happen because the initial starting budget was very small.

+Scope vs. Quality: International project data reflects financial metrics, not scientific impact.